GTLIDAR/safe-nav-locomotion/README.md

 # Motion Planner

+The Motion_Planner directory contains the code nacessary to generate the center of mass, foot trajectories as well as foot placement location using phase-space planning.
+It also containts a Drake visualization code of the Cassie bipedal robot following the generated trajectories in the proposed environment.

 ## Drake Phase-Space Planning and Visualization

 The code is based on Drake (Please see the [Drake Documentation](https://drake.mit.edu) for more